 Krismon is one of thousands of victims of the blackmarket trade in orangutans that has helped push these great apes to the brink of extinction.
 The babies are prized for their adorability as well as for the prestige an exotic pet can bestow on its owner.

 The trade is driven in large part by poachers who slaughter the mother to get to her young.
-It is abetted by the deforestation that flushes the apes from their treetop homes.
+It is abetted by the deforestation that flushes the apes from their arboreal homes.
 Indonesia has lost more rainforest than any other country since the turn of the century, when the plantation sector commenced a relentless expansion that made the archipelago nation the world’s top producer of palm oil, found in everything from ice cream to laundry detergent.

 Homeless and hungry, the displaced primates wander into violent confrontation with farmers who carry pellet guns to defend their crops.
 Orphaned apes can be sold into a vast network of traffickers that extends throughout Indonesia and beyond.